KospY/BasSDK/Components/ThunderRoad/HandlePose.md

 | Field                       | Description
 |---                          |---
-| Handle                      | Causes the Player Exit event to be invoked immediately when the zone is loaded into the level.
+| Handle                      | Depicts the handle that the handpose applies to.
+Is automatically assigned if the handpose was created by that handle.
 | Side                        | Picks which hand this handpose applies to.
 | Hand Pose Weighting         | `See Below`
 | [Editor Only Creature]      | Allows you to select a creature to test this handpose on, if handposes are set up correctly for that creature.